Library – Collections

 This collection encompasses some 10,000 books, old and modern, on the history and practice of garden and landscape architecture.
 It also includes a collection of some 250 precious books, which can be consulted after prior request, as well as numerous journals on the relevant field.
 Built on the foundations of René Pechère’s personal library, it has been built up and updated over the years to become a model reference library on the subject in Belgium.

 The core of the library devoted to the history of gardens and the landscape consists of the personal library of landscape designer René Pechère (1908–2002).
 Fascinated by both history and books, he assembled what probably formed at the time the greatest library in Belgium on this subject.
 Acquired in 1988 by the Brussels-Capital Region and managed by the René Pechère Library non-profit organization, it has continued to be updated and enriched by old works ever since.
 It is completed by publications linked to archival funds, which are progressively being integrated within the catalogue.

-In 2016 this library was incorporated within the CIVA in the Department of Gardens, Landscapes & Urban Ecosystems.
+In 2016 this library was incorporated within the CIVA in the collection of Gardens, Landscapes & Urban Ecosystems.